JakeSigwart/Autonomous_Car/README.md

   ```
  pi@raspberrypi: ~ $ python3
  ```
- Python version 3.4.2 was used in this project.
+ Python version 3.5.3 was used in this project.
 Install all python packages required for this project.
  ```
  pi@raspberrypi: ~ $ sudo apt-get install python3-pip
  ```
- Use the pip3 and apt-get commands to install the following packages:
+ Use the pip command to install the following packages:
- * Adafruit-GPIO (1.0.3)
+ * Adafruit-GPIO
- * Adafruit-PCA9685 (1.0.1)
+ * Adafruit-PCA9685
- * Adafruit-PureIO (0.2.1)
+ * Adafruit-PureIO
- * numpy (1.8.2)
+ * numpy
- * Pillow (2.6.1)
+ * Pillow
- * picamera (1.13)
+ * picamera
- * pyserial (2.6)
+ * pyserial
- * RPi.GPIO (0.6.3)
+ * RPi.GPIO
  * matplotlib
- * tensorflow (0.12.1)
- * wheel (0.24.0)
-Other versions have not been tested with the repository code.

 To download and install Tensorflow, run the following command:
  ```
- pi@raspberrypi: ~ $ pip3 install tensorflow-0.12.1-cp34-cp34m-linux_armv7l.whl
+ pi@raspberrypi: ~ $ pip3 install tensorflow
  ```
  Newer versions of Tensorflow are available.
 This code has only been tested with Tensorflow-0.12.1.